Catlett, Virginia: Geography

 Catlett is located in southeastern Fauquier County, bordered to the southwest by Calverton.
 Virginia State Route 28 passes through the community, leading southwest through Calverton to Midland and Bealeton; to the northeast it leads through Nokesville in Prince William County to the city of Manassas.
 Warrenton, the Fauquier County seat, is 12 mi to the northwest via local roads.

 According to the U.S. Census Bureau, the Catlett CDP has a total area of 8.4 sqkm, of which 0.07 sqkm, or 0.84%, is water.
 The western and southern edge of Catlett is formed by Cedar Run, a tributary of the Occoquan River, which flows southeast to the Potomac.

 Demographics

+Catlett was first listed as a census designated place in the 2010 U.S. census.

 According to the 2010 census the total population of Catlett is 297.
-The town is predominantly White, with 251 residents or 84.5% of the population.
+The town is predominantly White, comprising 251 residents or 84.5% of the population.
 The second highest and only other race in Catlett is African-American, with 46 residents or 15.5% of the population.
 Data from the 2010 census shows no other ethnicities living in Catlett.

-100% of the population of Catlett are citizens of the United States, with a median age of 56.2.
+One hundred percent of the population of Catlett are citizens of the United States, with a median age of 56.2.
 The town has 144 households and is relatively wealthy, with a median household income of $78,198.